decretist/Dissertation/Chapter0/chapter0.md

 these preliminary results seemed to suggest that the first recension *dicta* had many authors, perhaps one or two of whom went on to write the second recension *dicta*.
-What was completely unexpected, however, was that the case statements clustered so far away from the *dicta*, extremely strong evidence that they had not been written by the same author.
+What was completely unexpected, however, was that the case statements clustered far away from the *dicta*, extremely strong evidence that they had not been written by the same author.
 I immediately realized that if this accidental result held up under further testing, it would be both significant